Bulwer Island Refinery: History

-Land reclamation and refinery construction took place during 1963–1965, with the reclamation greatly expanding the original island and joining it to the north bank of the river.
-When it was constructed, it had a maximum capacity of 25,000 barrels per day, but operated at around 10,000 barrels per day to match Queensland demand at the time.
+Land reclamation and refinery construction took place between 1963 and 1965.
+The reclamation greatly expanded the original island and joined it to the north bank of the river.
+When it opened, the refinery was able to treat a maximum of 25,000 barrels of oil per day, but generally refined around 10,000 barrels daily, which matched the demand in Queensland at the time.
 It was built by Amoco and was almost directly across the Brisbane River from Ampol's Lytton Oil Refinery which was built at around the same time.

 BP bought the refinery from Amoco in 1984.
-Before and after this acquisition, expansion had increased daily capacity to 80,000 barrels per day by 1996.
-A further upgrade increased this to over 85,000 barrels per day in 2000, and 102,000 barrels per day by 2014.
+Before and after the acquisition, expansion increased daily refining capacity to 80,000 barrels per day by 1996.
+A further upgrade increased that to over 85,000 barrels per day in 2000, and 102,000 barrels per day by 2014.

-On 2 April 2014, BP announced that this refinery would be closed mid-2015, its jetty and terminal will remain operational.
+On 2 April 2014, BP announced that the refinery would be closed in mid-2015, although its jetty and terminal would remain operational.
 The decision was made due to increasing Asian competition and a strong Australian dollar.